-Abraxane is a medicine that is prescribed for the treatment of breast cancer and lung cancer.
+Abraxane is a medicine that is prescribed for the treatment of breast cancer, lung cancer, and pancreatic cancer.
 It is a new form of paclitaxel that is protein-bound, which makes it less irritating, easier to dissolve, and quicker to inject.
 Since Abraxane is given through an IV, it is administered at a healthcare provider's office, at a hospital, or at an "infusion center."
 Possible side effects include hair loss, nerve pain or unusual sensations, and weakness.

-Abraxane® (protein-bound paclitaxel) is a prescription medication used to treat breast cancer and non-small cell lung cancer (NSCLC).
+Abraxane® (protein-bound paclitaxel) is a prescription medication used to treat breast cancer, non-small cell lung cancer (NSCLC), and pancreatic cancer.
 It is part of a group of chemotherapy medications called taxanes.

 (Click Abraxane Uses for more information on what the drug is used for, including possible off-label uses.)

-The medication is currently made by Abraxis BioScience, Inc.
+The medication is currently made by Abraxis BioScience, Inc., a subsidiary of Celgene Corporation.

 Abraxane is part of a group of medications called taxanes.
 Taxanes stop cancer cells from growing and multiplying by interfering with certain structures in the cell.